Classes and Workshops for Organizations/Schools/Centers

 These classes vary with the audience, but the main goal is to introduce autism to those new to its world.
-Whether you have a recently diagnosed family member, or are being introduced to clients on the spectrum, this interactive and multi-styled training can show you what autism is, what it is like, and the various therapeutic approaches used to make lives change for the better.
 All workshops are regularly updated with new information or research findings, and can be tailored to the age level.
-As the business progresses, the classes aim to foster a community within the community built by parents/families, for parents/families!
+These classes aim to foster a community within the community built by parents/families, for parents/families!

 Let’s Talk Development series